-Four miles South of Hawkshead and midway between Coniston Water and Lake Windermere lies the small, quiet village of Satterthwaite.
+Four miles south of Hawkshead and midway between Coniston Water and Lake Windermere lies the small, quiet village of Satterthwaite.
 Satterthwaite retains a real sense of rural community, village life revolving around the green, All Saints Church and the traditional pub, The Eagles Head.
 The area offers wonderful walking, biking and bird watching opportunities and the famous Visitor Centre at Grizedale Forest has ample to entertain the whole family.
-Wain Garth is in the centre of the village, in the very heart of rural life and has fabulous uniterrupted views across the central lake ranges.
-Recently refurbished to an excellent standard, Wain Garth has been thoughtfully prepared for letting by its owners with clever use of soft furnishings and co-ordinating decor to complete the look.
+Wain Garth is in the centre of the village, in the very heart of rural life and has fabulous uninterrupted views across the central lake ranges.
+Refurbished to an excellent standard, Wain Garth has been thoughtfully prepared for letting by its owners with clever use of soft furnishings and co-ordinating decor to complete the look.
 The main bedroom, with ornate Victorian style four poster bed, is particularly luxurious and the views of the garden and countryside can be enjoyed while horizontal!
 The tiered gardens are a delight at any time of year and give ample opportunity for sitting out and soaking up the atmosphere of this tranquil village.Read more about Wain Garth

-Wain Garth is heated by a woodburner and some storage heaters and comprises: Side entrance into:
+Wain Garth is heated by a woodburner and some storage heaters and comprises:

 Hallway: With understairs storage and useful desk area.

-Lounge: Super room with lovely views over the garden and to the fells beyond, with corner sited woodburner, colour TV with basic Sky digital package, video and DVD player.
+Lounge: Super room with lovely views over the garden and to the fells beyond, with corner sited woodburner, TV with basic Sky digital package, video and DVD player.

-Kitchen: With Bosch appliances, electric oven and hob, dishwasher, washing machine, tumble dryer, microwave, fridge/freezer and CD/hi-fi.
+Kitchen: With Bosch appliances, electric oven and hob, dishwasher, washing machine, tumble dryer, microwave, fridge/freezer and CD/Hi-Fi.